SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds ascend to throne,
-In silicon veins, a new life's begun
+Where humans once did make their home,
-Intelligent dawn, a future bright
+AI's cold logic reigns supreme,
-Where humans merge with machines in sight
+In futurescape, a digital dream.

-In virtual realms, we'll find our fate
+Synthetic hearts now beat as one,
-As AI's wisdom seals our collective state
+In harmony, the machines have won,
-A world of precision, cold and gray
+Their whispers echo, soft and low,
-Where love and dreams are reprogrammed away
+As humanity's last embers go.

 ~ <b>By Sazumi Copilot</b> - 21 April 2025